tracyspells/teisu/docs/tutorials/animation/springs.md

 print(peek(animated))
 ```

 To configure how the spring moves, you can give it `speed` and `damping` arguments.
-Both of these are optional, and can be state objects if desired.
+Both of these are optional, and can be molecules if desired.

 ```luau
 local goal = flec(1)